How to access Cerdelga from Saudi Arabia, the named-patient import pathway, 2026

 - A clinical rationale letter confirming Gaucher type 1 diagnosis, CYP2D6 phenotype, and Cerdelga as the indicated treatment

-- Verification of their Saudi medical licence (SCFHS / MOH)
+- Verification of their Saudi Arabia medical licence (SCFHS / MOH)

 - A current prescription naming the product, strength, and dosing schedule